eclipse-egit/egit/README.md

 ## Support

-Post question or comments to the egit-dev@eclipse.org mailing list.
+Post questions or comments to the egit-dev@eclipse.org mailing list.
 You need to be [subscribed](https://dev.eclipse.org/mailman/listinfo/egit-dev) to post.